The Resurrection of Jesus - 7 Facts to Know and Understand

 Let us turn to one other significant passage.

-The Resurrection Is the Hope of Humankind (1 Corinthians 15)
+The Resurrection of Jesus is the Hope of Humanity

 The Apostle Paul taught that the resurrection is the glorious centerpiece to all the banqueting table of redemptive history.
 The resurrection is of necessity the gravitational force of divine Truth that holds eternity-past and eternity-future together as one single plan of God.
 How important is the resurrection of Jesus of Nazareth, the Messiah?